daattali/beautiful-jekyll/resources_pages/applicationAdvice.md

 #### 2. Letter of Intent

-A strong Letter of Intent possesses the following qualities:
+A strong Letter of Intent (LOI) possesses the following qualities:

-- it is specific to UBC and to the MDS program; it demonstrates that you understand the nature and goals of the MDS program.
-- it is as specific to you as possible; try to avoid pieces that could work for any MDS applicant.
+1. **Specific to you.** The LOI should be as specific to you as possible, and should explain how the MDS program fits into you career trajectory.
+Try to avoid pieces that could work for any MDS applicant.
-- it explains how the program fits into you career trajectory.
-- it explains what value the UBC MDS program can offer you, and maybe what value you can offer to the program.
+2. **Specific to MDS.** The LOI should be specific to the UBC MDS program, and should demonstrate that you understand the nature and goals of the program.
-- it is well-written and does not contain typos or grammatical errors.
-- it uses reasonable margins and font sizes, and adheres to the maximum length guidelines (currently 1 page).
+3. **Polish.** The LOI should be well-written, not contain typos or grammatical errors, use reasonable margins and font sizes, and adhere to the maximum length guidelines (currently 1 page).

 #### 3. References